Fall Product Update: MCP, Shopify Plus & deeper control ahead of BFCM

 4. New collection gift card campaign

-5. Thank you gift card campaign
+5. Thank-you gift card campaign

-6. Holiday-special gift card campaign
+6. Holiday-special gift cards

-They have launched a Christmas campaign offering $230 gift cards valid in December.
+Sleep Country launched a Christmas campaign offering $230 gift cards valid in December.
 The gift cards were delivered via emails but they were redeemable only in a physical store, emphasizing the in-store experience and encouraging customers to visit the store for their purchases.

 7. Gift card as an incentive to check the offer